cisco-docs/ltrxar-3100-aci/docs/templates/ndo/schema/vrf.md

 ### Examples

 Example 1: The YAML snippet below demonstrates how to enable "Site-aware Policy Enforcement Mode" in NDO for a stretched VRF, which is essential to support PBR vzAny Multi-Site deployments.
-This is enabled by setting the `site_aware_policy_enforcement_mode: true` flag, ensuring that policies within the stretched VRF are enforced with awareness of the site, allowing for proper PBR and vzAny functionality across multiple locations.
+This is enabled by setting the `site_aware_policy_enforcement: true` flag, ensuring that policies within the stretched VRF are enforced with awareness of the site, allowing for proper PBR and vzAny functionality across multiple locations.

 ```yaml
 ndo: